mietek/halcyon-website/pages/tutorial/index.md

 Set up private storage
 ----------------------

 Halcyon can use _private storage_ as well as public storage.
-Private storage is an external cache for the apps and dependencies you build.
+Private storage is an external cache for the apps and dependencies you build, and a method for sharing build products between multiple machines.

-By using private storage, you can share archives between multiple machines, and avoid running into resource limits on your installation targets.
+By using private storage, you can perform builds on a fast machine, and share build products with your installation targets.

 To use private storage, you’ll need to: